daronphang/programming-resources/caching/caching.md

 Using cache to facilitate reading from storage is the most common use case i.e. read-heavy workloads.
 Backend storage such as databases usually has a longer latency and a lower bandwidth than in-memory cache.
 Therefore, caching these objects reduce access latency, increases throughput, and shelters the backend from excessive read traffic.

 Object popularity is an important characteristic of a caching workload.
 Popularity distribution is often used to describe the cachebility of a workload.
-Popularity distributions for read-heavy in-memory caching workloads typically follow Zipfian distribution with a large skew.
+Popularity distributions for read-heavy in-memory caching workloads typically follow **Power-law (Zipfian) distribution** with a large skew i.e. a small subset of objects account for a large proportion of requests.

 ### Caching for computation